vidibus/vidibus-gem_template/README.md

 **TODO:** This is the default installation note.
 Adjust it to your needs:

-Add `gem "vidibus-gem_template"` to the Gemfile of your application.
+Add `gem 'vidibus-gem_template'` to the Gemfile of your application.
 Then call `bundle install` on your console.

 To utilize this gem template, just clone it into your new gem's directory by calling: